Learning to Solve Constrained Bilevel Control Co-Design Problems: Conclusion and Limitations

 \section{Conclusion and Limitations}

-This paper has shown how modern toolsets for differentiable optimization can be used to train machine learning models as fast and accurate approximators of bilevel optimization with coupling constraints.
-Experiments on problems in the control co-design domain show that the proposed framework can accommodate complex, even nonconvex programs, generating more optimal designs than our metaheuristic solvers.

-Two open issues remain.
-First, our analysis assumes that the lower‑level minimizer, which is not the case in some interesting bilevel problems; future work may focus on extending the framework to set‑valued lower solutions.
-Second, when lower‑level objectives are nondifferentiable with respect to the upper variables, extensions based on surrogate gradients or implicit subdifferentials may be investigated.
-Addressing these points would further broaden the impact and applicability this work.
+This paper has shown how the modern toolkit of differentiable optimization can be used to train machine learning models as fast and accurate approximators of parametric bilevel optimization with coupling constraints.
+Experiments on control co-design problems show that the proposed learning to optimize framework can accurately approximate even nonconvex programs.
+Multiple interesting avenues remain to extend the work.
+For example, extension to integer-valued decision variables would broaden its applicability.
+Second, when lower‑level objectives are nondifferentiable with respect to the upper variables, extensions based on surrogate gradients may be investigated.
+Addressing these points would further broaden the scope of this work.

 \begin{ack}

 This research was supported by the Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative, under the Laboratory Directed Research and Development (LDRD) Program at Pacific Northwest National Laboratory (PNNL).
 It was also supported by the Energy Earthshots Inititaive as part of the DOE Office of Biological and Environmental Research.
 PNNL is operated by DOE by the Battelle Memorial Institute under Contract DE-A06-76RLO 1830.